python-semantic-release/python-semantic-release/docs/migrating_from_v7.rst

     4. Push the changes to the metadata and changelog to the remote repository
     5. Create a release in the remote version control system
     6. Build a wheel
-    7. Publish the wheel to PyPI and to the release in the remote VCS
+    7. Publish the wheel to PyPI
+    8. Publish the distribution artifacts to the release in the remote VCS

 You should run::